 Throughout the degree, you'll gain a strong understanding of children’s learning and development, alongside experience of teaching the curriculum.
 You will explore the nature of primary education and will develop your own educational philosophy, while gaining practical experience in schools.

-Applicants will need GCSE grade C or equivalent in English, maths and science and, in addition, should have 32 UCAS Tariff points.
+Applicants will need GCSE grade C or equivalent in English, maths and science and, in addition, should normally have 32 UCAS Tariff points.
+However, we will also welcome applications from students with few or no formal Level 3 qualifications who wish to return to education.
 All applicants will be asked to attend an interview.